 Global Engineering Leadership Certificate

 Students who do not want to pursue the entire MGEL degree may be interested in the Global Engineering Leadership Certificate.
-The GEL Certificate is awarded to graduate non-degree seeking students who complete at least 5 of the core leadership courses offered in the MGEL curriculum.
+The GEL Certificate is awarded to graduate non-degree seeking students who complete at least 5 of the core leadership courses offered in the MGEL curriculum with a grade of C or higher.
 Learn more.

 MGEL students select one technical track to complement their leadership curriculum.
 Technical tracks are available in the following areas.

 courses available in advanced propulsion systems, powertrain modeling and control, and dynamic systems and engine modeling. course descriptions

 courses include surveying for smart cities, designing for environmental health, and more. course descriptions

 courses in metallurgy, weldability, analysis and more. course descriptions